-We talked to Tharso Abreu of Engelink about marketplace for construction, maintenance and facilities services and here is what he said about it.
+Tharso Abreu of Engelink tells us about the marketplace for construction, maintenance, and facilities services.

 First of all, how are you and your family doing in these COVID-19 times?

 Tharso Abreu: We are all fine!
 We were really worried at first, as was everyone.
 But we took care and followed all the medical recommendations.
 Thankfully no one in my family got sick.

 Tell us about you, your career, how you joined Engelink.

 Tharso Abreu: I started my career as a site civil engineer.
 After graduating in PUC Rio, I worked for about 8 years on major infrastructure projects for Odebrecht Infraestrutura and about 1 year in a different engineering company.
 In early 2017, after the construction sector started crashing in Brazil, Ricardo Castro, Engelink’s CEO, invited me to join the recently created startup.
 I then started working part-time on the project, and a few months later, I left my old job as a site engineer and became Engelink’s COO.

 Tharso Abreu: We started out as a marketplace for construction, maintenance and facilities services.
 As we developed our product and learned more about this industry, we understood that what our clients really needed was to have as many business opportunities presented to them as possible, and they needed a lot of qualified leads.
 So we started exploring different ways to bring those leads, such as online advertising and emailing outbound campaigns and created a very efficient process to qualify them.
 In the end, we shifted from being only a marketplace to a software as a service company (SaaS), generating leads, qualifying, and delivering them to the appropriate client.